Applied Choreographies

-On the definition of process projection, we can now define the EPP of a whole system.
-Here, and in the following, $\group{C}{l}$ is the grouping operator that returns the set of grouped (bound) service processes at the same location.
-We show only the rules of $\group{C}{l}$ for $\prid {start}$ and $\prid{acc}$ as the other rules are trivially recursive applications.
+In the definition below, we use the grouping operator $\group{C}{l}$, which returns the set of all service processes accepting requests at location $l$.
+We report in Appendix (\cref{fig:grouping}) the rules that inductively define $\group{C}{l}$.

-\begin{definition}[Endpoint Projection ] Let $C$ be a term of AC.
+\begin{definition}[Endpoint Projection ] Let $C$ be a (Frontend/Backend) choreography.
 The endpoint projection of $C$, denoted by $\proj{C}{}$, is defined as: